FusionAuth/fusionauth-site/site/_drafts/securely-implement-oauth-in-react.md

 {: .legend}
 `File: server/routes/user.js`

-Note that I've wrapped `email` in a `token` object.
-That's because an Access Token is ultimately what we'll get back from FusionAuth when a user actually logs in. `email` is one of the token's included values, so we'll be good to go if we set it up like this ahead of time.
+Note that I've wrapped `email` in a `user` object.
+That's because the User object is ultimately what we'll get back from FusionAuth when a user actually logs in.
+The `email` property is one of the User's included values (also known as claims), so we'll be good to go if we set it up like this ahead of time.

 Of course, we'll need to tweak the React app: